hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 size (R object files are much smaller).
 You can save single or multiple variables to an .RData file, or single variables to an .RDS file.

-Save the three variables you added to that last map, erase them from your environment, and read them back in:
+Since the `poudre_hwy` and `poudre_points_prj` were objects you created in this session, to avoid the need to recreate them you can save them to an .RData file:

 ``` r
 save(poudre_hwy, poudre_points_prj, file = "data/spatial_objects.RData")